Here we look at some of the ways you can maximise your work-flow on the go or just enjoy your iPad more around the home.

 Turn on Today View for timely information quickly

-It's possible to add Today View to your iPad's Home screen in landscape orientation.
-Swipe right from the Home screen and press Edit.
-Then toggle the switch on to keep Today View on your Home screen.
+It's possible to add Today View to your iPad's Home screen.
+Swipe right from the Home screen, press and hold and then toggle the switch on to keep Today View on your Home screen.

 Today View will give you timely information from your favourite apps, at a glance.
 You can add and organise widgets so you have exactly what you want appearing - see the tip below to find out how.